Mrs Janet Smith - firstname.lastname@example.org

 In History, we feel that the chronology of events is an important aspect to know for students and at KS3 this structures the work we do from Year 7 to year 9.

-· We begin with basic concepts and skills in year 7 including looking at chronology, bias and interpretations.
-We move on to look at key events in Medieval England such as the Battle of Hastings, Magna Carta, Black Death and the Peasants revolt.
-We also look at a thematic study of Crime and punishment across the ages to give them a sense of change through time.
+We begin the year looking at a study of the impact of the Roman Empire on the areas it controls including Britain.
+Within this unit we incorporate key skills of chronology and the idea of interpretations in History.
+We move on to study the medieval period looking at key events in England such as the Battle of Hastings, Magna Carta, Black Death and the Peasants revolt along with connections to the medieval world.
+We bring in a thematic study at the end of year 7 in the form of a crime and punishment unit which enables students to look across the ages to give them a sense of change through time.

 · In Year 8 we look at the Tudors and Stuarts focussing on interpretations of the key individuals such as Henry VIII and Oliver Cromwell.
-We look at the reign of Elizabeth I which links to some of the courses we pick up later at GCSE.
-In the latter part of the year, we focus on the time of the Industrial Revolution, empire and slavery.
+We look at the reign of Elizabeth I which focuses on a key turning point in history as one of the first female monarchs.
+In the latter part of the year, we look at the time of the Industrial Revolution along with imperialism and its impact across the world which includes the topic of enslavement.
+We finish the year with a unit on immigration and its impact on British culture and identity.

 · In Year 9 we concentrate on the Modern World with the Twentieth Century focusing on the conflict and change brought about by two world wars.
 We also look at the Holocaust and lessons that can be learnt from racism and prejudice.
-We also begin to look at the first unit in the GCSE-USA 1920 -1973
+We study a unit on civil rights across the world as we feel it is important to look at History not just in Britain but in the world around them and see the issues which are global.
+This links in to the start of a GCSE course on the USA between 1920- 1973.

 Key Stage 4: